 That’s why I say I am “creative” versus “dis” abled.”

 Last but not least, the word disabled.
-The majority of people use it, although some do try to avoid it.
+Most people use it, although some try to avoid it.

 The OED defines it as; “(of a person) having a physical or mental condition that limits their movements, senses, or activities.”
 For me, I don’t mind using it, as long as it is used in the right context.

 I prefer the ‘people with disabilities’ approach.
 For example, I would say: “I’m Emma and I am disabled” or describe my conditions with; “I’m Emma and I have cerebral palsy and am registered blind.”
 I think it’s important that the name goes first – it’s about the person with a disability, not the disability.